-/ requested info / / first structure of mount info struct minfo[1]: / The minfo structure is defined in the sys/mntctl.h file, and it contains the following members: unsigned long m_nid ; / the node ID of the node that holds the / / mounted object.
-Zero indicates the / / local node. / char m_object; / path to the mounted object / / path to the mounted-over object / char m_stub; unsigned int m{-} flag; / flag bits to define characteristics of the / / mounted object / / date that the virtual file system / time_t m_date / was created / m-object Defines the path to the object to be mounted.
-For the root device, this field contains a pointer to a NULL string.
+'''

+/ requested info /

+/ first structure of mount info

+struct minfo[1]:

+/

+The minfo structure is defined in the sys/mntctl.h file, and it contains the following

+members:

+unsigned long m_nid; / the node ID of the node that holds the /

+/ mounted object.
+Zero indicates the /

+/ local node. /

+char m_object;

+/ path to the mounted object /

+/ path to the mounted-over object /

+char m_stub;

+unsigned int m_flag: / flag bits to define characteristics of the /

+/ mounted object

+/ date that the virtual file system /

+time_t m_date

+/ was created /

+m-object Defines the path to the object to be mounted.
+For the root device, this field

+contains a pointer to a NULL string.

+m_flag

 Defines various characteristics of the object to be mounted.
+Possible values

-Possible values m_flag for this field are defined in the sys/ymount.h file, which is included by the sys/mntctl.h file.
-These values are: MNT_READONLY Indicates that the object was mounted with a read-only mount, and write access is not allowed.
+for this field are defined in the sys/vmount.h file, which is included by the

+sys/mntctl.h file.
+These values are:

+MNT_READONLY

+Indicates that the object was mounted with a read-only

+mount, and write access is not allowed.

 MNT_REMOVABLE Indicates that the object is a removable file system.

+MNT_REMOTE

-MNT_REMOTE Indicates that the mounted object resides on a node other than the gueried node.
-MNT_DEVICE Indicates that the mounted object is a device.
+Indicates that the mounted object resides on a node

+other than the queried node.

+MNT_DEVICE

+Indicates that the mounted object is a device.

-The values returned for m-object and m-stub are the paths used when a mount or vmount system call was issued to mount that object.
-If the paths used with these calls are not full path names, the minfo structures returned by the mntctl system call may not be very useful.
+The values returned for m-object and m-stub are the paths used when a mount or

+not full path names, the minfo structures returned by the mntctl system call may not be

+very useful.

+'''